BeJF/ft_printf/README.md

 * Manage the minimum field-width
 * Manage the precision
 * The length modifier: hh, h, l, ll, j, & z.

+## Usage :

+To compile, run make.
+This will compile libftprintf.a.
+To use, include ft_printf.h and use just like printf:

+##